Powett/skelet0wn/README.md

 - `LOGURU_LEVEL`: Logging level, either `"TRACE"`, `"DEBUG"`, `"INFO"` (default), `"WARNING"` or `"ERROR"`.
 - `DATABASE_NAME`: MongoDB database to use.
 If unspecified, a new `$DATE-$TIME` database will automatically be created.

+The *outputs* and *shared* folders, as set in the call to `prepare_environment()` will be generated if non-existing at runtime.
+These folders are used internally, and should not be tampered with during runtime.
+They can be used after execution for debugging purposes.

+Please be aware that should subsequent workflows be executed on the same folders, their content will be overwritten.

 Please refer to the [documentation](https://skelet0wn.rtfd.io) for further explanations.

 ## Integrating/Modifying a `Limb`